ASFOpenSARlab/opensarlab-extensions/opensarlab_notifications/README.md

 # opensarlab_notifications

-A JupyterLab extension for OpenSARlab that provides notification popups via ICAL formatted calendar for OSL profiles.
+A JupyterLab frontend and backend extension for OpenSARLab that provides calendar notification popups within JupyterLab.

-The extension needs to have access to the environment variables `OPENSARLAB_PROFILE_NAME` (the name of the OSL user profile being used) and `ICAL_URL` (the publicly accessible url of a ICAL formatted calendar).
+The extension needs to have access to the following environment variables within the JupyterLab server extension:

-This extension is composed of a Python package named `opensarlab_notifications` for the server extension and a NPM package named `opensarlab-notifications` for the frontend extension.
+- `OPENSARLAB_PROFILE_NAME`: The name of the OSL user profile being used
+- `OPENSARLAB_LAB_SHORT_NAME`: The short name of the lab deployment (as used by the OSL Portal)
+- `OPENSARLAB_PORTAL_DOMAIN`: The schema+host domain of the OSL Portal (e.g., https://opensarlab.asf.alaska.edu)

+The server extension part retrieves from the `/notifications/{short_lab_name}?profile={profile_name}` Portal service the calendar notifications in JSON format which then passes to _toastr_ within the frontend extension for display.

 ## Requirements